The Orthopedic Treatment Team

 treatment activities that will help them grow mentally, socially, and physically

 Helping children and adults learn how to carry out daily tasks

 Conducting group or individual treatment to help children and adults in a mental health

 center learn to cope with daily activities

-Recommending changes in layout and design of the home or school to allow children
+Advising changes in layout and design of the home or school so that children and adults

-and adults with injuries or disabilities greater access and mobility
+with injuries or disabilities have greater access and mobility

-Occupational therapists work in a variety of different settings, including:
+Occupational therapists work in many different settings, including:

 Home care agencies